Hawaii Where to Eat

 Where to Eat on Oahu | Hawaiian Food & Local Favorites

 ALOHA!
 When I first visited Oahu with my family over New Year’s in 2018, I thought that week-long trip would be the last time I’d be back on the island for a while.
-Instead, I’ve been lucky enough to travel back in October 2018 for the Hawaii Food & Wine Festival, allowing me to gain a deeper understanding of the cuisine by exploring everything from Oahu’s farms to the local shrimp trucks to the modern restaurants paving the way for the future of Hawaiian cuisine.
+Instead, I’ve been lucky enough to travel back in October 2018 for the Hawaii Food & Wine Festival and even got married here, allowing me to gain a deeper understanding of the cuisine by exploring everything from Oahu’s farms to the local shrimp trucks to the modern restaurants paving the way for the future of Hawaiian cuisine.
 I’ve highlighted my favorites for Hawaiian food across those two trips to Oahu below!

 Koko Head Cafe